Start My Answer

 Read Rent Recovery Solutions reviews online to see what consumers are saying about it

-Rent Recovery Solutions is not accredited by the Better Business Bureau and has an official F scores on its BBB profile, with an average customer rating of 1.7 out of 5 stars and more than 400 complaints submitted against it.
+Rent Recovery Solutions is not accredited by the Better Business Bureau and has an official F score on its BBB profile, with an average customer rating of 1.7 out of 5 stars and more than 400 complaints submitted against it.
 Similarly, WalletHub reviews earn Rent Recovery Solutions an average star rating of 1.7 out of 5 stars.
 On the Consumer Finance Protection Bureau complaint database, RRS has received more than 350 consumer complaints.

 The consumer complaints range from talking to rude agents, calling countless times a day for the same debt, being pursued for a debt they do not owe, and not updating the database promptly to show the debt was paid on the consumer's credit report.